Marvel Studios / The Walt Disney Company

 First Aired on September 29, 2022, on Disney+.

-This has been the theme of the past four episodes.
+This had been the theme of the past four episodes.
 Jen doesn’t like being She-Hulk and wants people to like her for her.
 Jen fully embraces She-Hulk and loves the attention she gets when she is in She-Hulk form.
 Jen is then told that she can’t have the She-Hulk name, but now, she wants the She-Hulk name because it’s part of her.
 Then, Jen is upset because she goes to a wedding where no one wants her to be She-Hulk.
-Now, she’s back to trying to accept herself as Just Jen … it just feels redundant and sadly, I am bored with this show!
+Now, she’s back to trying to accept herself as Just Jen … it just feels redundant and sadly, I had become bored with this show!

 If you’re wondering, all of these goofy characters were a factor in this show because Jen went out to Emil Blonsky’s meditation retreat after his parole officer informed her that Blonsky’s inhibitor had been turned off.
 The parole officer was fearful that he would encounter The Abomination and needed Jen (as She-Hulk) for his protection.
 Jen by the way, found herself completely obsessed over her new love interest Josh (who she met the previous week at the wedding), due to his failure to return her messages after she slept with him, and she was in a panic at the retreat because there was no cell service.

 So, Jen undergoes therapy, which is led by Blonsky and they council her into accepting her dual identity and deleting Josh’s number.
-Oh, and in case you weren’t able to predict that the wholesome and selfless Josh was evil … well, he was.
+Oh, and in case you weren’t able to predict that the “wholesome” and “selfless” Josh was evil … well, he was.
 He is in fact working for the Intelligencia in some fashion, and his whole “good guy” schtick was a ruse.
 Yawn.

 Marvel Studios / The Walt Disney Company